 Early Retirement Purpose

-The last 5 years had been easy because Mrs. RB40 was working and we had excess cash flow.
+The last 6 years have been good financially because Mrs. RB40 was working and we had excess cash flow.
 It wasn’t difficult to invest and grow our net worth.
 Once Mrs. RB40 retires, then we won’t be able to invest as much.
-I’m pretty sure we will still have excess cash flow as long as I keep blogging, though.
+However, I’m pretty sure we will continue to have excess cash flow as long as I keep blogging.
 Finance was actually the easy part of early retirement for us because we didn’t have to change much.

-The tougher part of retirement was to find a purpose after leaving my career.
-Retirees can easily feel adrift after they stop being a part of an organization.
-Personally, I think retirees need to have some projects to keep life interesting.
-Doing nothing all day long is a quick ticket to Depressionville.
-Luckily, I have a couple of long term projects that keep me extremely busy.
+The tougher part of early retirement was to find a purpose after leaving my engineering career.
+Many retirees feel adrift after they stop being a part of an organization.
+Personally, I think all retirees need to have some projects to keep life interesting.
+Doing nothing all day long is a ticket to Depressionville.
+Luckily, I have a couple of long term projects to keep me extremely busy.

-It is very hard to spend the whole day with him.
-He wants constant attention and it’s exhausting to respond to his needs all day long.
-It’s much better for both of us to spend about half a day together.
-This is why kindergarten was so awesome for me.
-I had more time to exercise, work on the blog, and relax.
+It is very hard to spend the whole day with our son.
+He needs constant attention and it is exhausting to respond to his needs all day long.
+It’s much better for both of us to spend about half a day instead of the whole day together.
+This is why the school year was so awesome for me.
+I had more time to exercise, work on the blog, run errands, and relax.
 RB40Jr could spend time with kids his age and learn how to behave in school.
-We also don’t have to pay for childcare so it helped us financially too.
-This past year has been great on the SAHD front.
+We also don’t have to pay for childcare anymore.
+That helped us financially.
+These past 2 years has been great on the SAHD front.
+Now, being a SAHD is definitely easier than working full time as an engineer.

 My take on kids